 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
-As most of the leases do not provide an implicit rate, the Organization uses risk-free rates based on the information available at commencement date in determining the present value of lease payments.
+As most of the leases do not provide an implicit rate, the Organization has elected, as a practical expedient, to use the risk-free rate for all classes of assets based on the information available at commencement date in determining the present value of lease payments.
 The operating lease ROU asset also includes any lease payments made and excludes lease incentives.
 The lease terms may include options to extend or terminate the lease when it is reasonably certain that the Organization will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.

 Certain office lease agreements include rental payments based on maintenance costs.
 These payments are treated as variable lease payments and are excluded from the measurement of the right of use asset and lease liability.
 The payments are recognized in the period in which the related obligation was incurred.
-The variable lease cost recognized and disclosed for those leases in 2022 is \$105,238.